Part 1. A Big Universe, A Bigger Question:

 Researchers know, and study the difference between intelligent agents acting and purely natural results.
 This understanding is productively used in criminal jurisprudence (CSI), copyright law, patent law, reverse-engineering, cryptanalysis, archeology, anthropology, information theory, etc. And we will use it.

-The next article will cover how we know when an intelligent agent is involved.
+The next blog, Personal Cause or Purely Nature-we Know the Difference, will cover how we know when an intelligent agent is involved.

-So, why a universe so big if it is just for us?
-Answer: because it had to be JUST PRECISELY that big.
+To answer the question from the beginning of this post, why a Universe so big if it is just for us?
+Answer: because it had to be JUST PRECISELY that big, or we would not be here to even think about it.
+This is explained in the next blog.